Unity-Technologies/com.unity.formats.fbx/Assets/FbxExporters/README.txt

 Installing Maya Integration
 --------------------------------------------

-The easy way to install the Maya integration is from the menu option in Unity.
+The easiest way to install the Maya integration is from the menu option in Unity.

         FbxExporters -> Install Maya Integration